 Is EndoTrap compatible with fully automated liquid chromatography systems?

 Yes it is.
-You can fill the EndoTrap® resin in endotoxin free liquid chromatography columns (The empty liquid chromatography columns are not available at Hyglos).
-If you wish to use liquid chromatography systems with the original EndoTrap® columns you must provide suitable adaptors.
-Hyglos does not supply such equipment.
+You can purchase pre-packed chromatography columns from LIONEX (please see our catalogue).
+You can also pack your own columns but you must have experience and equipments for packing proper columns using EndoTrap® resin in endotoxin free liquid chromatography columns.
 Ensure that the run time does not exceed 1 ml/min, otherwise the gel bed will be compressed (EndoTrap® red).
 With EndoTrap® HD higher flow rates are possible.

 Can EndoTrap® be regenerated?

 Yes, with the provided regeneration buffer.
-EndoTrap® red can be reused at least 3 times, EndoTrap® up to 10 times, without loss of endotoxin removal efficiency.
-Store EndoTrap® in regeneration buffer enriched with sodium azide to avoid growth of bacteria 0.02 %.
+EndoTrap® red can be reused at least 3 times, EndoTrap®HD up to 10 times, without loss of endotoxin removal efficiency.
+Store EndoTrap® in regeneration buffer enriched with 0.02% sodium azide to avoid growth of bacteria.

 How high is the binding capacity of EndoTrap®?

-How to calculate the number of required cleaning steps (EndoTrap® blue/red)?
+How to calculate the number of required cleaning steps (EndoTrap® red)?